weikangg/TeleBot/README.md

 2. Send customised quote to you upon demand.
 3. Add customised quote of your preference.
 4. Delete any customised quote you don't want anymore.
+5. Choose a message you want to broadcast.
 ```

 ## Learning points: